jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 About 0.27sec compared to the previous 0.31 or the original 0.37.

-### Final conclusions

-With the experiment we can observe the expected to behavior:

-* Prometheus is mainly affected by how frequent it has to scrap metrics.
-So there is a direct relation on lowering CPU consumption when we scrap less frequent.

-  **Almost 50% of reduction from the original consumption**

-* Kubelet/cAdvisory will be queried to retrieve metrics on the Kubernetes environment, pods, memory, etc. Therefore, when we burn the cluster, Kubelet consumption is highly increased.
-How much is this affected because of Prometheus scraping intervals?
-In the last (extra) experiment we double an scrap interval, which is actually, the one affecting how often Prometheus queries Kubelet.
-In this moment we see how this scrap interval is affecting to Kubelet/cAdvisory, specially on loaded environments.

-  **Almost 30% of reduction from the original consumption**

-# The experiment as SNO
+#### (Extra) The experiment as SNO

-We have been doing some tests based on "almost" doubling all the different jobs metrics captured by the Monitoring stack.
-This is already supported when using Single Node Opensift.
-A kind of OCP cluster where the resources are more limited to only one single node.
+We have been doing some tests based on "almost" doubling all the different jobs metrics captured by the Monitoring stack, or focusing on the jobs about 'kubelet'.

+Something similar to that, it has been already implemented when using Single Node Opensift.
+A kind of OCP cluster where the resources are more constrained to only one single node.
 This was included with [SNO 4.11](https://github.com/openshift/cluster-monitoring-operator/pull/1652/files).
 And officially supported.

 To finish our tests, we will try to make the same for multinode.
-So, we will made a more concrete change on the scrape intervals.
-To the ones managed by ServiceMonitors:
+So, we will make a more concrete change on the scrape intervals.
+We will double the ones managed by ServiceMonitors:

 ```bash
 $> oc -n openshift-monitoring get servicemonitor